-Everything from San Cristobal’s colonial streets and colorful architecture to its bustling markets and inspiring cuisine make this city attractive for digital nomads and the expat community at large.
+Everything from San Cristobal’s colonial streets and colorful architecture to its bustling markets and inspiring cuisine makes this city attractive for digital nomads and the expat community at large.

 Many folks come to retire here and enjoy the cool air of the mountains while being just hours away from some of the most breathtaking places to visit and things to do in Chiapas.

 If you are wondering if living in San Cristobal de Las Casas is a good decision to take as a digital nomad, then read on!
 In this guide, I will share all about what living in this charming city is really like plus spill the tea about the internet, weather, housing, activities, cost, lifestyle, and more.

 Here is the ultimate digital nomad guide to San Cristóbal de Las Casas!